National History Day

 National History Day (NHD) is a non-profit education organization that hosts annual competitions at the regional, state, and national levels.
 It was founded in 1974 to encourage students in grades 7 through 12 to develop their research, critical thinking, and communication skills.
 Today, over half a million students from all 50 states participate in History Day contests each year.

 Each year, there is a specific theme that each competing project must relate to in some way.
 Our students begin their project process by selecting a historical topic of interest.
 Their second task is to relate their topic of choice to the given theme.
-The theme for the 2018-2019 school year will be Triumph and Tragedy in History.

 What does the project process look like?